fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 |Domestic + International |Yes | 200 |
 |Teams Phone + Calling Plan |Yes |Phone + Domestic = 200, Phone + PAYG = 0 |

+## Regions

+SMS is currently available for users in the following countries and regions:

+- USA and Puerto Rico
+- Canada

+US, PR, and CA users can send SMS messages to numbers that are able to receive SMS and are regionally assigned to US, PR, or Canada recipients.

+Sending SMS to numbers outside of US, PR, or Canada is not supported, but Teams user can receive SMS messages from any country or region.

+Check the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) for developments.

 ## Usage

-For domestic and domestic plus international Calling Plan licenses, similar to Calling Plan minutes, SMS message entitlements are pooled for all SMS-enabled-users in the tenant, with support for overages.
+For domestic and domestic plus international Calling Plan licenses, similar to Calling Plan minutes, allotted SMS messages are pooled for all SMS-enabled-users in the tenant, and there is support for overages.

-For pay-as-you-go Calling Plan licenses, SMS messages are incrementally billed per message.
+For pay-as-you-go Calling Plan licenses, SMS messaging are unlimited and usage is accounted for each message.

-SMS usage includes sent and received messages.
+SMS usage in all Calling Plans includes sent and received messages.

 Once a number is SMS-enabled and assigned to a user, there is no restricting or limiting the user’s quantity of messages sent or received.

+Detailed SMS usage on a per-message basis can be analyzed in the Teams Admin Center, under Analytics & reports.

+Costs incurred for daily usage can be monitored depending on the type of billing account is used for invoicing.

+For example, customers with Microsoft Online Subscription Agreements, Enterprise Agreements, Legacy Direct, and Legacy CSP billing accounts manage overages with prepaid Communication Credits in the M365 admin center.

+Customers with Microsoft Customer Agreement via Direct or Enterprise billing accounts manage overages with postpaid Cost Management in the M365 admin center.

+Customer with Microsoft Customer Agreement via Cloud Solution Partner billing accounts manage overages with their partner.

+For pre-paid or post-paid models, see the article [Microsoft Calling Plan overview](calling-plan-overview.md).

+For pricing related to SMS usage beyond , see [SMS Pricing link](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone).

 ## Considerations

-SMS is available for Teams users with a Microsoft Calling Plan license and phone number assigned, and is currently available for users in the following countries and regions:

-- USA and Puerto Rico
-- Canada

-Check the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) for developments.

-USA and Puerto Rico users can send SMS messages to recipients in the USA, Puerto Rico, and Canada.

-Canada users can send SMS messages to recipients in Canada, the USA and Puerto Rico.

 One brand and one campaign are allowed per tenant.

-Billing for overages and pay-as-you-go follows either the Pre-paid or post-paid models, outlined in the article [Microsoft Calling Plan overview](calling-plan-overview.md)

-The
+By default, a campaign supports enabling up to 49 Microsoft Calling Plan numbers to be SMS-enabled.
+If more than 49 numbers need to be enabled for SMS, refer to note in [Step 2: Create campaign](sms-setup-campaign.md).

 Further prerequisites and next steps can be found in the following article: [Step 1: Create a brand](sms-setup-brand.md)